 There is a Student Conduct Policy.
 It is the student's responsibility to become familiar with the content of this policy.
 The policy is available in each School Administration Office, Registration, and on the College web site in the Policy Section.
+Additional information regarding the dental hygiene program is in the student handbook.

-http://www.camosun.bc.ca/policies/E-2.5.pdf
+http://camosun.ca/learn/calendar/current/pdf/academic-policies.pdf